sand-worm-labs/docs/docs/sql-syntax/statements/querying/schemaless.md

 ## Example SQL Queries

-Here are some example SQL queries that demonstrate how to use GlueSQL with schemaless data:
+Here are some example SQL queries that demonstrate how to use WormSQL with schemaless data:

 ### Creating Tables